-These financial statements have been prepared in accordance with the Regulations Governing the Preparation of Financial Reports by Securities Issuers (hereinafter referred to as "the Regulations").
+These consolidated financial statements have been prepared in conformity with the Regulations Governing the Preparation of Financial Reports by Securities Issuers (hereinafter referred to the Regulations) and International Financial Reporting Standards, International Accounting Standards, IFRIC Interpretations and SIC Interpretations endorsed and issued into effect by the FSC (hereinafter referred to IFRS endorsed by the FSC) for a complete set of the annual consolidated financial statements.

-(b) Basis of preparation

-(i) Basis of measurement
+- (b) Basis of preparation - (i) Basis of measurement

-The financial statements have been prepared on a historical cost basis.
+The consolidated financial statements have been prepared on a historical cost basis.